Product ManufacturingSecurity Maturity Program

 Background

-A product manufacturer supplying precision components to automotive and industrial OEMs received a cybersecurity audit finding from their largest customer — a Tier 1 automotive OEM representing 34% of annual revenue.
-The customer required demonstrable IEC 62443 Maturity Level 3 within 12 months, or the supply relationship would be formally reviewed.
+A product manufacturer operating four production lines with CNC machining centers, robotic welding cells, stamping presses, quality inspection stations, and an MES integration layer received a cybersecurity audit finding from their largest customer.
+The customer, a Tier 1 automotive OEM representing 34% of annual revenue, required the facility to demonstrate IEC 62443 Maturity Level 3 within 12 months or face a formal review of the supply relationship.

-Beacon Security was engaged to design and execute the maturity journey with a target of 9 months, leaving 3 months as buffer against the customer's deadline.
+Beacon Security was engaged to design and execute the full maturity journey with a target of 9 months, leaving a 3-month buffer against the customer deadline.

 Note: All identifying details have been removed to protect client confidentiality.